erkkiperkele/6721-Project/README.md

 Expectation of originality
 --------------------------

-See both the 'pdf' and the 'jpg' documents situated in this folder:
+See the following documents (located in same folder as this README file):

 * Expectations-of-Originality-Feb14-2012.pdf
 * originalWorkCertification.jpg